awatson1978/MSIB32500/lectures/lecture1.md

 cp /group/bioinformatics/shared/MSIB32500/Lecture1/linux/SRR001655.fastq .
 less SRR001655.fastq
 ```
-:question: How many reads are in the file SRR001655.fastq?
+:one::question: How many reads are in the file SRR001655.fastq?
 (Hint: use cat, grep and wc) Show me the first 25 reads in file SRR001655.fastq?
 (Hint: use head) Show me all the sequences that contains GAGAGAGC in file SRR001655.fastq?
 (Hint: use grep) Write the last 10000 reads to a new file bottom_10000.fastq?
 (Hint: use tail)